rcraig-2023/web102_prework/README.md

 Describe any challenges encountered while building the app.

+- I had a challenge with creating the addGamesToPage function because I had to fix it to make sure that the function looped through all the games.
 - I had a challenge unlocking Challenge #4 because I had a misunderstanding of the question being asked for Component 2 in Challenge #3.
 - I had a challenge correctly formatting the ternary operator in Challenge #6.